AviatrixSystems/Docs/HowTos/firewall_network_design_patterns.rst

 When Ingress inspection is deployed, make sure you enable SNAT on the firewall instance to source NAT the private IP address of NLB or a third party load balancer the IP address of LAN (or Trusted) interface of the FireNet.

+Note you must follow the configuration sequence below:

+ 1. Disable the Traffic Inspection of the FireNet domain for Ingress/Egress.
+ #.
+Enable Egress Control for FireNet domain for Ingress/Egress.
+ #.
+Build connection policies.

 |multi_firewall|

 7. Ingress/Egress Traffic Inspection